yhaddad/yhaddad.github.io/_posts/2018-01-05-Geneva-Tutorial-Titanic.md

     ))
 ```

-    /usr/local/lib/python2.7/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+    /opt/conda/lib/python3.6/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
 Also note that the interface of the new CV iterators are different from that of this module.
 This module will be removed in 0.20.
       "This module will be removed in 0.20.", DeprecationWarning)

                 LogisticRegression CV Score : Mean - 0.786 +\- 0.01672 (Min - 0.764, Max - 0.808)
-        GradientBoostingClassifier CV Score : Mean - 0.841 +\- 0.01686 (Min - 0.815, Max - 0.865)
+            RandomForestClassifier CV Score : Mean - 0.805 +\- 0.02117 (Min - 0.77, Max - 0.831)
-            RandomForestClassifier CV Score : Mean - 0.81 +\- 0.01962 (Min - 0.781, Max - 0.837)
+        GradientBoostingClassifier CV Score : Mean - 0.842 +\- 0.01519 (Min - 0.82, Max - 0.865)

 ### Fine tune classifier parameters